 Prior to our IPO, we were an S Corporation for U.S. federal income tax purposes.
 While we were an S Corporation, our shareholders ("S Corp.
 Shareholders") were taxed on our income as individuals.
 Therefore, our S Corp.
 Shareholders received certain distributions ("tax distributions") from us that were generally intended to equal the amount of tax our S Corp.
 Shareholders were required to pay with respect to our income.
 In connection with our IPO, our S Corporation status was terminated, and we thereafter became subject to federal and increased state income taxes.
-In the event of an adjustment to our reported taxable income for periods.
-Therefore, we entered into a S Corporation and Tax Sharing Agreement (the "Tax Sharing Agreement") with our S Corp.
+In the event of an adjustment to our reported taxable income for periods prior to termination of our S Corporation status, it is possible that our S Corp.
+Shareholders would be liable for additional income taxes for those prior periods.
+Therefore, we entered into an S Corporation Termination and Tax Sharing Agreement (the "Tax Sharing Agreement") with our S Corp.
 Shareholders.
 Pursuant to this agreement, upon our filing of any tax return (amended or otherwise), in the event of any restatement of our taxable income pursuant to a determination by, or a settlement with, a taxing authority, for any period during which we were an S Corporation, depending on the nature of the adjustment, we may be required to make a payment to our S Corp.
+Shareholders in an amount equal to our S Corp.
+Shareholders' incremental tax liability, which amount may be material.
+In addition, we will indemnify our S Corp.
 Shareholders with respect to unpaid income tax liabilities to the extent that such unpaid income tax liabilities are attributable to an adjustment to our taxable income for any period after our S Corporation status terminated.
 In both cases, the amount of the payment will be based on the assumption that our S Corp.
 Shareholders are taxed at the highest rate applicable to married individuals filing jointly for the relevant periods.
 We will also indemnify our S Corp.
-Shareholders for any interest, penalties, losses, costs, or expenses arising out of any claim under the agreement.
-However, our S Corp.
-Shareholders will indemnify us with respect to our unpaid tax liabilities are attributable to a decrease in our S Corp.
-Shareholders are taxed at the highest rate applicable to married individuals filing jointly for the relevant periods.
-We will also indemnify us S Corp.
-Shareholders for any interest,
+Shareholders for any interest, penalties, losses, costs, or expenses arising out of any claim under th

 In the second quarter of 2021, we made a payment of approximately \$27.0 million under the Tax Sharing Agreement in connection with our estimated final tax return as an S Corporation.
 In March 2022, based on the filing of our final S Corporation tax return, we paid an additional distribution, representing the remaining balance of our accumulated adjustments account, of approximately \$4.9 million to our S Corp. shareholders of record as of May 3, 2021, under the Tax Sharing Agreement.
-The table below shows the material distributions that were made to our directors, executive officers, and principal shareholders in connection with the 2021 and 2022 payments:
+The table below shows the material distributions that were made to our directors, executive officers, and principal shareholders in connection with the 2022 payment.
+No payments were made under the Tax Sharing Agreement in 2023.

-Name 2021 2022
+Name 2022

-David J. Lucchetti (1) \$ 678,978 \$ 124,710
+David J. Lucchetti (1) \$ 124,710

-Robert T. Perry-Smith (2) 137,533 25,261
+Robert T. Perry-Smith (2) 25,261

-Larry E. Allbaugh (3) 7,304,174 1,341,584
+Larry E. Allbaugh (3) 1,341,584

-James E. Beckwith (4) 1,022,887 187,877
+James E. Beckwith (4) 187,877

-Michael D. Campbell (1) 654,481 120,211
+Michael D. Campbell (1) 120,211

-Philip M. Joffe (1) 654,481

-David F. Nickum (2) 359,729 66,073
+David F. Nickum (2) 66,073

-Kevin F. Ramos (2) 306,306 56,261
+Kevin F. Ramos (2) 56,261

-Judson T. Riggs (2) 158,299 29,075
+Judson T. Riggs (2) 29,075

-Philip Oates (5) 2,583,246 474,474
+Philip Oates (5) 474,474

-Kathy Oates-Fairrington (6) 2,820,898 518,124
+Kathryn Oates-Fairrington (6) 518,124

-Frank Ramos (7) 1,826,186